Natatorium Capacity Policy

 - Email: Erin Goodhart Kurtz, Director of Aquatics

-Located at the Roy G. Snyder Natatorium in the Lower House of the Wilson High School, the WSD Aquatic Program offers a variety of water activities for both the students in the school district as well as the members of the surrounding community.
+Located at the Roy G. Snyder Natatorium, in the Lower House of the Wilson High School, the WSD Aquatic Program offers a variety of water activities for both the students in the school district and the members of the surrounding community.

 The natatorium opened its doors in January of 1966 as the first aquatic facility in a Berks County school.
-In June 2014, the facility finished a major renovation project that turned the original six lane shallow/deep pool into a ten lane by ten lane facility that offers an all deep competition area as well as shallow water.
-The facility is still rightfully named after one of the strongest high school swimming coaches in the state of Pennsylvania, Roy Snyder, who lead the Wilson Bulldogs to four state championships, 15 district championships, 28 league championships and 15 individual event state champions.
+In June 2014, the facility finished a major renovation project that turned the original six-lane shallow/deep pool into a ten-lane by ten-lane facility that offers an all-deep competition area as well as shallow water.
+The facility is rightfully named after one of the strongest high school swimming coaches in the state of Pennsylvania, Roy Snyder, who led the Wilson Bulldogs to four state championships, 15 district championships, 28 league championships, and 15 individual event state champions.

-Coach Snyder, who served as a teacher in the Physical Education Department and as the Wilson High School Athletic Director, implemented the aquatics program in the Wilson School District and it quickly became one of the best models across the state and nation.
-To this day, we pride ourselves on offering one of the most comprehensive aquatic programs in Pennsylvania, with state championship level swimming, diving and water polo.
+Coach Snyder, who served as a teacher in the Physical Education Department and as the Wilson High School Athletic Director, implemented the aquatics program in the Wilson School District and it quickly became one of the best models in the nation.
+To this day, we pride ourselves on offering one of the most comprehensive aquatic programs in Pennsylvania, with state championship level swimming, diving, and water polo.

 The WSD Aquatic Program also runs one of the highest quality lesson programs in the area, teaching its students the skills needed to swim safely and efficiently.
-Lessons are taught by well- trained and tested instructors who’s focus is the success of the participants.
-Age levels range from tots to adults and offer multiple tracks for instruction in all aquatic sports.
+Lessons are taught by well-trained and tested instructors whose focus is the success of the participants.
+Lesson age levels range from tots to adults and offer multiple tracks for instruction in all aquatic sports.

-In addition, the WSD Aquatic Program provides the community with water aerobics, water safety courses for lifeguarding as well as parent safety courses and recreational water activities
+In addition, the WSD Aquatic Program provides the community with water aerobics, water safety courses for lifeguarding, parent safety courses, and recreational water activities.